zippooing/learngit/readme.txt

 2
 3
 4
-create a new branch as dev
+create a new branch as de
+creating master